yongseung-song/yongseung-song/README.md

 ### Hi.
-My name is Yongseung Song, I'm a frontend developer and a runner.
+My name is Yongseung Song, I'm a frontend developer.

 - I majored in Computer Science(BS)
 - Had some time working in other profession(graphic design)
 - Started studying web frontend about a half year ago

 You can always reach me via email.
-I'm open to all sorts of job offer, collaborations or just a talk over my projects!
+I'm open to all sorts of job offer, collaborations or just a talk over either your project or mine.
+Thank you.

 <!--
 **yongseung-song/yongseung-song** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.